 RST members shall make unannounced random audits of gauge users in the field.
-The RRSO will perform a minimum of three field audits during the construction season and keeps a written record of the audit including date, name of the radiation worker, items reviewed, deficiencies found, and corrective actions taken.
+The RRSO will perform a minimum of three field audits during the construction season and keep a written record of each audit including date, name of the radiation worker, items reviewed, observations, and deficiencies found, and corrective actions taken.